AEN National Speakers Bureau 2017-18

 Yael Aronoff is the Michael and Elaine Serling Professor of Israel Studies and Director of Jewish Studies at Michigan State University.
-She is a political scientist, author of The Political Psychology of Israeli Prime Ministers: When Hard-Liners Opt for Peace, and is at work on The Challenges of Asymmetric Conflict, including foci on the U.S. and Israel.
-She is an award- winning teacher.
+She is an award-winning political scientist, author of The Political Psychology of Israeli Prime Ministers: When Hard-Liners Opt for Peace, and is at work on The Challenges of Asymmetric Conflict, which will include information about the U.S. and Israel.

 “Political Psychology of Israeli Prime Ministers: When Hard-Liners Opt for Peace”

-“Prospects: Progress and Setbacks in Negotiating an Israeli-Palestinian Peace Agreement”
+“Prospects: Progress and Setbacks in Negotiating Israeli-Palestinian Peace”